Jewels of Mary I of England: Gifts given by Mary

+Cecily, Lady Mansel, and Mistress Nurse

+Mary gave jewels to Cecily Dabridgecourt, Lady Mansel, a member of her household since 1525, including three brooches, a "pointed diamond", and several other pieces recorded in the British Library Harley MS 7376 inventory.
+The will of Rice Mansel, Cecily's husband, mentions an "upper abiliment" for a French hood, which may have been a gift from the queen.
+Mary gave a gold brooch depicting Saint George to the "Mistress Nurse's daughter", perhaps her namesake Mary Penn, the daughter of Sybil Penn, the nurse of Prince Edward.

 Princess Elizabeth

-Princess Elizabeth received a gold pomander with a dial or clock set in it, and on 21 September 1553, Mary gave Elizabeth the brooch of Pyramus and Thisbe and a pair of white coral prayer beads.
+Princess Elizabeth received a gold pomander with a dial or clock set in it.
+On 21 September 1553, Mary gave Elizabeth the brooch of Pyramus and Thisbe and a pair of white coral prayer beads, with a number of other jewels recorded in Harley 7376.
 Katherine Howard had given Mary the pomander when she was at Pontefract Castle.
 Mary hoped that Elizabeth would wear these jewels at her coronation, though the French ambassador Antoine de Noailles reported that Elizabeth (who supposedly preferred somber clothing) refused.

 Margaret Douglas, Countess of Lennox

 Gifts were given to Margaret Douglas, including a brooch made especially to be a New Year's Day gift by John Busshe, a goldsmith in the parish of St Katherine Coleman.
 When she married the Earl of Lennox in 1544, Mary's gifts included; a balas ruby with a table cut diamond and three mean (smaller) pendant pearls; a gold brooch with a large sapphire; a brooch of gold with a balas ruby and the History of Susanne, and a gold brooch with the History of David.
+After her accession, Mary gave Lady Margaret Douglas two gowns of cloth of gold, a gold belt or girdle set with rubies and diamonds, and a large pointed diamond for a ring.

 In the Bute portrait of Margaret Tudor, the mother of Margaret Douglas, currently displayed at the National Gallery of Scotland, she is depicted wearing a medallion or circular brooch at her girdle with an image and text from the story of Susannah and the Elders.

 The executor of the Countess of Lennox, Thomas Fowler brought some of her jewels to Scotland, the inheritance of Arbella Stuart, possibly including gifts from Mary, and they were obtained by the Earl of Bothwell in 1590.
 The Countess of Shrewsbury wrote to William Cecil for help recovering Arbella's jewels.
 A list of 21 jewels in a casket bequeathed Arbella by Margaret Douglas, and kept by Thomas Fowler was made in April 1590.
 It includes an "H" of gold set with a rock ruby, and a gold sable head set with diamonds for a zibellino, but the items cannot be clearly identified as gifts from Mary Tudor.
 Another list of Arbella's jewels was made in 1607.